Disability in Kenya: Child poverty and disabilities

 In Kenya, 52% of children under 18 are deprived of 3 to 7 basic needs and 42% live in a poor household.
 Children with disabilities have a 9 percentage point higher probability of being multidimensionally poor.

 Families in poverty with a child with disabilities are likely to be even worse off because of the expenses that disabilities entail.
 Costly daily expenses include diapers and medication against convulsions for children with cerebral palsy.

 There is great interrelationship between child malnutrition caused by poverty and disabilities.
-Both maternal and child malnutrition and vitamin deficiencies are proven to cause physical and intellectual disabilities.
-Today, over one-quarter of children under five years suffered from chronic malnutrition, putting many Kenyan children at risk of developing disabilities.
+Both maternal and child malnutrition and vitamin deficiencies cause physical and intellectual disabilities.
+Today, over one-quarter of children under five years experience chronic malnutrition, putting many Kenyan children at risk of developing disabilities.

 Educational disparities

 Kenya has considerable educational disparities between children with and without disabilities.

-The 2009 UNDP Report of Kenya shows that only 1.7% of children with disabilities have access to education.
-Children with disabilities living in poverty mainly suffer from the fact that most special schools designed for children with disabilities are privately owned and not State-subsidised.
-Parents of children with disabilities living in poverty have to bear higher costs, which repels them from taking their child to school.
+According to the UNDP Report of Kenya in 2009, access to education for children with disabilities is severely limited, with only 1.7% able to attend.
+This is especially true for those living in poverty, as many of the special schools that are designed for their needs are privately owned and lack state subsidies.
+Consequently, parents of children with disabilities living in poverty bear a significant financial burden, making it challenging for them to send their children to school.

-In terms of physical accessibility, another complementary part of the issue is the lack of State-subsidised transport such as adaptive school buses.
+In terms of physical accessibility, another complementary part of the issue is the lack of state-subsidised transport such as adaptive school buses.

-Today, 67% of adults in Kenya who have a form of disability have a form of primary education compared to 85% of people without disabilities.
+Today, 67% of adults in Kenya who have a form of disability have a form of primary education, compared to 85% of people without disabilities.

 Urban and rural disparities

 Approximately 9 million people live in extreme poverty in Kenya.
-7.8 million live in rural areas while 1.2 million live in urban areas.
+7.8 million live in rural areas, while 1.2 million live in urban areas.
 General poverty incidence is higher in rural areas than in urban centers.

 This urban and rural divide of Kenya entails a difference in access to education, food, healthcare, and employment.

 However, living in an urban center does not necessarily entail greater access to these resources.
 For example, in urban areas, 30% of children with disabilities were not in school compared to 13% of children in rural areas.
 Similarly, according to the Kenya National Bureau of Statistics, PWDs living in urban areas are 7 percentage points less likely to access health services they require, compared with their rural counterparts.

 Inequality between disabled and non-disabled Kenyan citizens is actually greater in more developed areas of the country than less developed.